spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product.md

 To activate a marketplace concrete product:

 1. On the *Concrete Products* page, next to the concrete product you want to activate, hover over the three dots and click **Manage Product** or just click the line.
-This takes you to the *Concrete Product SKU, Name* page.
+The *Concrete Product SKU, Name* page opens.
 2. In the *Status* pane, select *Concrete Product is online* to make the concrete product online.
 3. Click **Save**.